arks-org/arks.github.io/content/_posts/2025-07-20-ark-access-to-open-data-at-the-national-library-of-france.md

 All of these resources are identified by ARKs whose “[shoulder](https://arks.org/about/ark-namespaces/)” (a kind of internal prefix) varies depending on the source application.
 A BnF ARK shoulder is a 2- or 3-letter code following the `ark:/12148/` that begins each BnF ARK.
 A resource from the general catalogue is prefixed by the two characters “cb” (`ark:/12148/cb13913991p`).
 If the resource is imported from EAD, it is prefixed by “cc” (`ark:/12148/cc56356g`).
 Gallica resources are prefixed by “btv” or “bpt” (for example, `ark:/12148/bpt6k1911706t` and `ark:/12148/btv1b108674013`).

-While many Semantic Web links (URLs, or `https://` URIs) out in the wild are not meant to be “actionable” (they always return a 404 Page Not Found error), in stricter alignment with Linked Open Data principles, [dataBnF](https://data.bnf.fr) ARKs are actionable.
+While many Semantic Web links (URLs, or https:// URIs) out in the wild are not meant to be “actionable” (they always return a 404 Page Not Found error), in stricter alignment with Linked Open Data principles, [dataBnF](https://data.bnf.fr) ARKs are actionable.
 As such, all dataBnF ARKs are Semantic Web links that are meant to persist and to resolve.

 When we began the [dataBnF](https://data.bnf.fr) project, these ARKs were often overlooked by users.
 They appeared at the bottom of the page, while the impersistent page URLs that appeared up top in the browser’s location bar tended to get used for citation.
-This is a common problem for all persistent identifier (PID) types, and our solution was to make sure that the ARK appears in the location bar.
-This encourages the use of ARKs in citations and in search engine indexes (SEO).
+This is a common problem for all persistent identifier (PID) types.
+Our solution was to make sure that the ARK appears in the location bar. which encourages the use of ARKs in citations and in search engine indexes (SEO).

 We also wanted to simplify and rationalize the sometimes confusing mix of ways to access different representations of a resource, such as the  HTML page or RDF/XML representation (the set of [semantic triples](https://en.wikipedia.org/wiki/Semantic_triple) whose subject or object is the URL).
 When we started out,